sap-tutorials/btp-dev-guidance/tutorials/remote-service-set-up-mock-cf/remote-service-set-up-mock-cf.md

 6. Right-click on the **mta_archives/Mockserver_1.0.0.mtar** file and choose **Deploy MTA Archive**.

-Now you need to create a destination to the the mock server.
+Now you need to create a destination to the mock server.

 ### Create a destination to the mock server